 Welcome Home

-Long blonde ponytailed twentysomething balanced on her wedges and tugged her jacket over her leggings and looked as angry as she was in the excessively hot airplane.
-She waited for her ride at the airport arrivals curb.
-The minutes grew long and she kept shifting back and forth, leaning to gaze past the cars fetching passengers.
-She backed into the police officer who hustled up and down the sidewalk, waving his arms to move cars along.
+Long blonde ponytailed-twentysomething balances on her wedge shoes and tugs her jacket over her leggings and looks as angry as she had in our excessively hot airplane.
+She waites for her ride at the airport arrivals curb.
+The minutes grow long and she keeps shifting back and forth, leaning to gaze past the cars fetching passengers.
+She backs into a police officer who hustles up and down the sidewalk, waving his arms to move cars along.
+She blushes and glares at the place where her picker-upper should be parking.

 -Istanbul, Turkey.